A hearty, rustic pasta dish!

 I have a confession to make.
 While I generally adore all things pork, I have never really liked sausages – something about the mystery of what was actually inside those slimy casings had really put me off.
 Everything changed this year, however, when I met Kingston, Ontario’s Mike McKenzie, an artisanal charcuterie wizard.
 His Seed to Sausage salumi, bacon and sausages are out of this world – flavourful and made with care using quality local ingredients.
-This dish is my interpretation of something tasty created by Giada de Laurentiis.
 I like to use Mike’s caramelized onion and roasted pepper sausages for this dish but feel free to use any mild or hot Italian sausages instead.
 Even picky eaters seem to like this dish.
 Maybe it’s the cute little orzo pasta??

 - In a large skillet, heat the oil over medium-high heat.

 - Remove the casings from the sausages and sauté until cooked through, about 6 minutes, using the back of a spoon to crumble them as they cook.

 - Add the onion and cook for 2 minutes, stirring.

 - Add the tomatoes, zucchini, basil and red pepper flakes; cook, stirring occasionally, for 5 minutes.
 Cover and let sit while orzo cooks.